 Vloggers can be anyone from a regular person just sharing their day-to-day life to well-known celebrities sharing behind-the-scenes footage from their latest movie or TV show.
 Some vloggers are professional content creators, while others do it for fun.

 The vlog has a series of features that distinguish it from regular videos.
 This means that not just any video content can be considered a vlog.
-The tips we introduce for a standard vlog do not have strict and unchangeable rules;
+The charactrestics we introduce for a standard vlog do not have strict and unchangeable rules:

-A blog is informal.
-I do not mean that if you say serious and joking things in your films, then you are not a vlogger; No, I mean the informality of blogging is that there are professions in vlogging that have no place in the official media.
+A vlog is informal.
+I do not mean that if you say serious and joking things in your films, then you are not a vlogger.
+No, I mean the informality of vlogging is that there are professions in vlogging that have no place in the official media.

 You may think that I have a job that I do not have the potential to make vlogs at all, but you are wrong.

 No rules force a vlogger to talk about a specific topic.
-For example, I speak in my vlog about photography education and success as a profession; Maybe after a while, I changed the subject of my films, and this will not be a problem.
+For example, I speak in my vlog about photography education and success as a profession.
+Maybe after a while, I will change the subject of my films, and this will not be a problem.

 In every profession you can think of, some very reputable vloggers record videos about their favorite or specialized subject.
 Professions such as:

 What Is The Difference Between bloggers, vloggers, and influencers?

 Bloggers vs vloggers vs influencers, with so much closeness in meaning, are different in the activity space and influential.
 If we want to be more precise, the main difference between bloggers, vloggers, and influencers is in the power of influence and how they represent themselves.

 There is a big difference between bloggers and vloggers.
 Bloggers use words to share their thoughts on a particular topic, whereas vloggers record themselves talking about a particular topic.